At a glance: The sessions metric is used by advertisers to measure app user engagement during a given period.

 - Apps that work in the background continuously may require some logic implemented by the developer to report sessions.
 For example, utility apps like battery savers, launchers, screen locks, and antivirus apps.
 For these types of apps, consider reporting a session daily at midnight or some other interval appropriate to the app.

 - In other cases, you may want to count sessions when users perform some in-app action, such as pressing the clear memory button and so on.

 Setting minimum time between app launches

-In the SDK set the minimum time that can lapse between two sessions for them to be counted separately.
+In the SDK, set the minimum time that can lapse between two sessions for them to be reported separately.

 - [Default] five-seconds.
-Means at least 5 seconds must elapse before another session is reported.
+Meaning at least 5 seconds must elapse before another session is reported.